MikeRyan56/Camunda-BPM-Learning/README.md

 ### As of 0.1.4
 * Accounts Receivable process with BPMN and DMN file for cost center routing
-* Get current user when submitting form
+* Get current user when submitting form or approving
-* Use of ResultList for getting 3 outputs from DMN (primary approver, limit, & secondary approver)
+* Use of singleResult for getting 3 outputs from DMN (primary approver, limit, & secondary approver)
+* Each step of the process has an embedded HTML form following basic bootstrap design
+* Cam-Script to fetch varialbles and display on screen (embedded HTML forms)

 ### As of 0.1.3
 1. simple color picking process